A new proof of non-Cohen-Macaulayness of Bertin's example: Introduction

 Pierre Samuel asked his student, Marie-Jos\'e Bertin, if every UFD is Cohen-Macaulay or not.
 She answered this question negatively by studying an example in which a cyclic group of order $4$ acting on $K[x_1 , x_2 , x_3 , x_4]$ by permutating the variables.
 Larry Smith proved that a ring of invariants of $3$-dimensional representation of a finite group is always Cohen-Macaulay.
 So the representation in Bertin's example has the minimum dimension that the ring of invariants is not Cohen-Macaulay.
 Her proof of non-Cohen-Macaulayness depends on calculations of a homogeneous system of parameter (h.s.o.p.\ for short) and generators of it.
 The main subject of this paper is giving a new proof of non-Cohen-Macaulayness.
 We also introduce a theorem which is a generalization of the proof.

 Throughout this paper, let $G$ be a finite group, $K$ be a field, $V$ be a finite dimensional representation of $G$, and $\NN$ be the set of nonnegative integer.
 (That is, $0 \in \NN$.)

 In Section $2$, we introduce the definitions of the Hilbert series of an $\NN$-graded ring, and some properties of it.
 We also introduce Stanley's result.
 He proved that the Gorensteinness of some kind of an $\NN$-graded ring depends only on its Hilbert series.
 In Section 3, we give a description of invariant theory of a finite group.
 Invariant theory of a finite group is classified into two cases.
 One is called the modular case and the other is called the nonmodular case.
 In the nonmodular case, a ring of invariants is always Cohen-Macaulay and there is a well-known characterizations of Gorensteinness, which is called Watanabe's theorem.
 Furthermore, we can calculate the Hilbert series of a ring of invariants by Molien's theorem.
 However, in the modular case, the situation is complicated.
 A ring of invariants is not always Cohen-Macaulay, and the above theorems doesn't hold in general.
 Amiram Braun proved that if a ring of invariants is Cohen-Macaulay, Watanabe'theorem is true in the modular case.
 We introduce the definition of a permutation representation and related theorems.
 When $V$ is a permutation representation, every homogeneous part of the ring of invariants is generated by the orbit sums of all monomials.
 M.\ G\"{o}bel obtained a good result about generators as $K$-algebra.
 By using G\"{o}bel's theorem, we can prove that the ring of invariants of the $n$-dimensional alternating group $A_n$ is a hypersurface.
-The Section 4 is the main part of this paper.
-In this section, we introduce a draft of Bertin's original proof of non-Cohen-Macaulayness of the ring of invariants and a new proof of it.
+Section 4 is the main part of this paper.
+In this section, we briefly review Bertin's original proof of non-Cohen-Macaulayness of the ring of invariants and then give a new proof of it.
+We refer the reader to Ellingsrud and Skjelbred \cite{Elli Skje} and Kemper \cite{Kemp} for results on depths and (non-)Cohen-Macaulayness of the ring of invariants under the action of finite group, including different proofs of Bertin's example treated in this paper.
 We also describe a generalization of our new method of proof.